Nelarius/wrenpp/README.md

 ## Building

+Checkout the repository using `git clone --recursive https://github.com/nelarius/wrenly.git`.

-**TODO**
+**TODO** CMake

 The code has been currently tested on Linux and Windows, with MinGW-w64.

 ## Getting started

-The Wren virtual machine is contained in the `Wren` class.
-Here's how you would initialize the virtual machine and execute a module:
+Here's how you would initialize an instance of the virtual machine and execute a module:

 ```cpp
 #include "Wrenly.h"